“You can’t learn Japanese from watching anime.”

 You should also consider whether you plan to use subtitles or not.
 Many people find themselves simply reading the subtitles instead of listening to the anime, but they can be a great tool for beginners.
 Finding the right balance for your skills is key.

 For more advanced students, it can be a good idea to test your understanding of an anime.
-I do this by watching a new episode of the anime, and pause it after each sentence.
+I do this by watching a new episode of the anime and pausing it after each sentence.

 I then write down an English translation of it, before unpausing the show.
 After a scene finishes, I replay it and compare my translation to the official subtitles of the show, or read the manga to see if I understood correctly.